This blog post was originally published on December 10th, 2019 with the title 4 Key Google Analytics drawbacks you won’t realize until it’s too late

 The switch from Universal Analytics to Google Analytics 4 is not that easy because you can’t migrate data or settings from one platform to another.
 You’ll have to start from scratch.

 Other limitations in Google Analytics 4 are the same as in Universal Analytics.
 So you’ll need to deal with issues such as a lack of privacy features, no dedicated support, and limited hosting options.

 Google Analytics doesn’t always fit the bill.
 It may be free, but not without limitations.
 Some of them might be easy to deal with while others can be roadblocks, so you need to realize how they impact your business.

 If those limitations are a serious problem, you can upgrade to Google Analytics 360, with a hefty price tag, or look for another vendor.

 There are other free options but they are limited, too.
 You can’t cut down the price completely without placing some limitations, e.g. in the number of features, data sampling, reduced performance, and lack of privacy protections.

 It’s better to learn about them before investing your time and effort in switching from Google Analytics.
 Some of these platforms offer a smooth transition from free and limited to a paid plan with extra features and capabilities.
 Others remove specific limitations as you sign up for a higher plan.

 You might find it handy how they differ and how they can help achieve your short- and long-term goals.
 And we’ve gathered some details about those platforms.
 If you’re interested in diving into details, read our comparison of free web analytics platforms →

-If you’d like to find out more about analytics platforms designed with bigger projects in mind, see our other comparisons:
+If you’d like to find out more about the advantages and limits of Google Analytics 360 and other analytics platforms designed with bigger projects in mind, see our comparisons:

 Piwik PRO vs. Google Analytics 360 →